 Cambodia, officially the Kingdom of Cambodia is located in the southern part of the Indochina peninsula in Southeast Asia.
 Spanning 181,035 square kilometres in area, it shares its borders with Thailand, Laos, Vietnam and the Gulf of Thailand.

 Cambodia’s tourism industry has evolved in leaps and bounds in the last few decades.
 As it becomes an increasingly important economic pillar for the Kingdom, much of the country’s infrastructure has seen significant developments.
-While the iconic Angkor Wat stands at the centre of the country’s exploding tourism sector and culture, new activities and accommodation have become available, more remote areas of the country have opened, paving the way for new markets, such as ecotourism, luxury travel and adventure trips.
+While the iconic Angkor Wat stands at the centre of the country’s exploding tourism sector and culture, new activities and accommodation have become available, more remote areas of the country have opened, paving the way for new markets, such as ecotourism, ethical travel and sustainable tourism, to luxury travel and adventure trips.